Optimal control of complex networks with conformity behavior

+We further investigate the critical input point $C=M_{\text c}/N$ in terms of average degree, finding that critical point increases monotonically when the network connectivity is increased (see Fig.\ref{fig2}).
+For random graphs (Fig.\ref{fig2}a,b), the critical point will finally reach around 0.67 while for scale-free networks (see Fig\ref{fig2}c,d), the value keeps increasing with average degree.
+This suggests that the efficacy of conformity behavior in reducing the control energy is fundamentally determined by the network connectivity.
+For sparse networks, critical point $C$ in scale-free networks are much smaller than that in random networks.
+It is known that conformity propels the state of nodes to be consistent with their neighbors, thus it has a big effect on sparse and heterogeneous networks, in which connections between nodes are less.

 Previous studies demonstrated that the characteristic of driver nodes set might intrinsically impact the energy requiring.
-Therefore, we develop two control strategies of driver nodes selection, examining the energy effort in control of networked systems with conformity dynamics (see Fig.\ref{fig3}). (i) Random: a fraction of driver nodes was randomly selected. (ii) Degree-preferred: selecting driver nodes according to the descending order of their degree.
-We find that control energy by applying those two strategies shows the similar transition trajectories as observed in the Fig.\ref{fig1}, e.g. for small $q$, imposing inputs on those hub nodes is easier to control the networked systems with conformity behaviors.
-When more external inputs are introduced, directly controlling those hub nodes cannot efficiently reduce the energy requiring, considering that the small-degree nodes are becoming hard to control now.
-Compared with the energy requiring to control networks with conformity behavior, there is no obvious difference of energy between two strategies for controlling Erd$\ddot{o}$s-R$\acute{e}$nyi random graphs without conformity.
-Note the impact of driver nodes selection strategy is more prominent in scale-free network, since the degree heterogeneity is stronger than that of random network.
-The results indicate the role of hub nodes are varied for controlling scale-free networks with and without conformity behavior.
-It is hard to control networks without conformity behavior by driving hub nodes, while for network incorporated with conformity, the significance of structural characteristic makes the hub nodes prominent in controlling which directly driving them could reduce the energy.
+Therefore, we develop two control strategies of driver nodes selection, examining the energy effort in control of networked systems (see Fig.\ref{fig3}). (i) Random: a fraction of driver nodes was randomly selected. (ii) Degree-preferred: selecting driver nodes according to the descending order of their degree.
+We find that control energy by applying those two strategies shows the similar transition trajectories as observed in the Fig.\ref{fig1}, e.g. for small $M$, imposing inputs on those hub nodes cannot efficiently reduce the energy requiring.
+When more external inputs are introduced, it is easier to control the networked systems by driving hub nodes.
+Compared with the energy requiring to control networks with conformity behavior, there is no obvious difference of energy between two strategies for controlling both Erd$\ddot{o}$s-R$\acute{e}$nyi random graphs and scale-free networks without conformity.
+The results indicate the significance of structural characteristic makes the hub nodes prominent in controlling networks, which directly driving them could reduce the energy.